AI Answering Service For Med Spas

 Questions about side effects, eligibility, medical history, reactions, pregnancy, medications, or whether a treatment is appropriate.

-Outcome: Collect context and route to qualified staff instead of giving medical advice.
+Outcome: Collect context and send the question to qualified staff instead of giving medical advice.

 What operators actually care about